-The parents of single minor applicants under the age of 21 will also be assessed for means, with the same criteria applicable.
+The parents of single minor applicants under the age of 21 will also be assessed for means, and the same Means Test criteria apply.

 will not be taken into account, unless in exceptional circumstances.

 An interviewing lawyer will ask questions regarding your case.
 Under the Merits Test, CLAS will decide whether giving you a lawyer will help your case.
 The Merits Test assesses whether you have reasonable grounds for defending your case in Court.
 The Merits Tester will ask you about the facts of your case and your intended defence, (if any).
 If there is no merit, CLAS may not approve your application.